hypervel/hypervel.org/docs/docs/migrations.md

 });
 ```

 The `foreignId` method creates an `UNSIGNED BIGINT` equivalent column, while the `constrained` method will use conventions to determine the table and column being referenced.
-If your table name does not match Laravel Hyperf's conventions, you may manually provide it to the `constrained` method.
+If your table name does not match Hypervel's conventions, you may manually provide it to the `constrained` method.
 In addition, the name that should be assigned to the generated index may be specified as well:

 ```php
 Schema::table('posts', function (Blueprint $table) {